 If you get booked for a shift with an agency and don’t want to/can’t work that shift, is it ok for you to find someone to complete the shift on your behalf and the agency is 100% ok with it?

-Answering yes would imply a contracting arrangement, answering no would imply an employee arrangement.
+Answering yes would imply a contracting arrangement, and answering no would imply an employee arrangement.

-The kids face painter in this example knows a few other face painters and so when she wants the long weekend off, although she has already been booked, she simple rings around her contacts finds someone who can do the job on her behalf and books them in for it.
+The kids’ face painter in this example knows a few other face painters and so when she wants the long weekend off, although she has already been booked, she simply rings around her contacts find someone who can do the job on her behalf and books them in for it.
 She then tells the agency and this new person goes and works on her behalf.
 The agency is cool with it as they understand they booked a contractor for the job and Amy doesn’t have to do the job herself.